 They actually come in a number of different colors, and are most often yellow with black specks and ‘ears’.
 Surprisingly the white and black patch variety is quite rare, according to Dr. Craig R. McClain.
 He also reveals that they’re a hungry, hungry bunch—his work shows that nudibranchs only exist where there’s a lot of food.

 Leaf Sheep (Costasiella kuroshimae)

-What’s fascinating about the tiny ‘leaf sheep,’ which can grow up to 5mm in length and can be found near Japan, Indonesia and the Philippines, is that they are one of the only animals in the world that can perform photosynthesis.
-They suck out the chloroplasts in algae they eat and incorporate them into their own bodies in a cool process called kleptoplasty.
+However, what’s especially fascinating about the tiny leaf sheep is that it’s one of the very few animals that can perform photosynthesis.
+They suck out the chloroplasts in algae they eat and incorporate them into their own bodies.
+This fascinating process is called kleptoplasty.

 These nudibranchs (yup, like the sea bunny) can grow up to 5mm in length.
 They can also be found near Japan, Indonesia and the Philippines.
 In fact, many divers in the Philippines call the leaf sheep Shaun the Sheep.
 They were first discovered in the Japanese island of Kuroshima, way back in 1993, and can be found across Asia.

 They can be found in areas next to coral reefs, and spend their whole lives grazing on Avrainvillea.
 This is a fuzzy algae that grows in soft substrate.
 Avrainvillea serves as the leaf sheep’s home and source of food.
 When it grazes, a leaf sheep sucks out the algae’s chloroplasts, and keeps it within its cerata’s tissues through kleptoplasty.
 Leaf sheep can supplement their green diets with photosynthesis this way, making them “solar-powered sea slugs”.